 No matter how you access local vegetables – farm stand, roadside stand, farmers market, or CSA – there’s rarely a Pennsylvania growing season that passes without delivering an abundance of zucchini.
 Thankfully, zucchini is incredibly versatile.
 You can even eat it raw!
 This time of year, it’s often eaten right off the grill with just a pinch of salt and pepper.
 It doesn’t get any easier than that!
-However, when you’re ready to excite your palate and explore something new, you can count on paveggies.org’s recipes to guide you through that exploration.
+However, when you’re ready to excite your palate and explore something new, you can count on paveggies.local’s recipes to guide you through that exploration.
 The recently redesigned website features recipes for almost every type of Pennsylvania vegetable you could imagine, and the latest zucchini recipes come complete with a video tutorial, too.

 Zucchini Noodle dishes, like the one featured here (below), are a crowd favorite and come together in no time, but don’t write off the Zucchini Fritters and Chocolate Zucchini Muffins featured in the PA Veggies video as well.
 No matter which recipe, or recipes, you decide to follow, it all starts with finding the best local vegetables.